The platinum rule

-DiSC is a personality assessment tool used to improve work productivity, teamwork and communication.
-The DiSC style concepts can be helpful generating creative ways to motivate different types of people.
+DiSC® is a personality assessment tool used to improve work productivity, teamwork, and communication.
+The DiSC model can be helpful for generating creative ways to motivate different types of people.
 Consider the people you want to motivate.
-You might not know their DiSC style and that’s OK.
+You might not know their DiSC style and that can be OK.
 You simply want to be sure that your motivational campaigns address every style.

 The dominant personality

-If you don’t have a strong vision and the strategies to achieve it, this style might try to take things into their hands.
+If you don’t have a strong vision, communicate it well, and have some authority, someone with this style might try to take things into their own hands.
 You should avoid giving direct orders to a person with this style.

 The influencing personality